Programme

 - Similarity after Carnap – Perspectives from Philosophy and Cognitive Science

-Organisation: M. De Benedetto (LMU Munich), M. Osta-Vélez (HHU), N. Poth (Radboud University), A. Schuster (TU Dortmund), C. Strößner (RUB)
+Organisation: Christian J. Feldbacher-Escamilla (University of Cologne), Matias Osta-Vélez (HHU), Nina Poth (Radboud University), Annika Schuster (TU Dortmund), Corina Strößner (RUB)

 - The Situated Mind: Perception, Experience, and Imagination

-Organisation: Louis Loock (Osnabrück University), Julia Wolf (RUB), Nikola Kompa (Osnabrück University), Albert Newen (RUB)
+Organisation: Julia Wolf (RUB), Louis Loock (Osnabrück University), Nikola Kompa (Osnabrück University), Albert Newen (RUB)

 - Functional Explanation in the Philosophy of Language